Cost of Living

 New Zealand’s relaxed work/life balance will give you time to travel and explore our natural environment, which ranges from stunning beaches to spectacular mountains featured in the Lord of the Rings films.
 We have a high standard of living, and lots of open spaces.

-You’ll be welcomed into a friendly, inclusive and multicultural society where you can study in safety - New Zealand is ranked the fourth most peaceful nation on Earth.
+You’ll be welcomed into a friendly, inclusive and multicultural society where you can study in safety - New Zealand is ranked the world’s second most peaceful country

 Working while studying can be a good way to gain New Zealand work experience and help support you while you’re studying abroad.